v6cord/VVVVVV/FEATURES.md

 - `enablefog`/`disablefog` to enable/disable hiding rooms (called fog in the code)

-- Automatic CI builds for all 3 OSes

 - All names (including `player`) now work with all functions

 - Added hourglasses as enemy type 10